Nikken Sekkei and Joan Pascual - Ramon Ausió Arquitectes

-Europe's biggest stadium, the Camp Nou, is proposed to undergo a renovation and expansion to transform the iconic facility into a world-class venue.
-Located in Les Corts in Barcelona, Spain, the stadium has been home of FC Barcelona since 1957.
+Europe’s biggest stadium, the Camp Nou, is proposed to undergo a renovation and expansion to transform the iconic facility into a world-class venue.
+Located in Les Corts in Barcelona, Spain, the stadium has been home to FC Barcelona since 1957.

 The club announced Nikken Sekkei and Joan Pascual – Ramon Ausió Arquitectes as contractors on 8 March 2016 following an international design competition to head the renovation project.

 Dubbed New Camp Nou, the stadium renovation is estimated to cost €420m ($465.7m) and is part of a bigger project, Espai Barca, which is expected to cost approximately €600m ($665.2m).
 It also includes the New Palau Balgrana, a multi-use arena designed by HOK.

 Work is planned to start in 2017 with completion scheduled for 2021.
 Construction will be carried out in phases, with work on seating areas scheduled for the off-season, and work on inner and outer sections planned during the football season.

 Changes have been designed to depict the Mediterranean architecture and an open and modern public space.
 Designed to be environmentally compliant, the new stadium will feature an open area that will increase circulation and enable greater usage of the campus.
 Spaces at the stadium have been designed to be large and airy, with easy accessibility.